Chair Paul Wurth Chair of Energy Process Engineering

 Enabling global transport of green hydrogen

-We are establishing a complete end-to-end conversion facility for green ammonia to green hydrogen, including a customised high-temperature catalytic reactor, gas handling, purification, and comprehensive gas mixture analytics using online gas chromatography.
-This enables us to study catalysts, reaction conditions, and membranes for product gas purification in a highly automated process.
+We are establishing a complete end-to-end facility for converting green ammonia into green hydrogen.
+The system includes a customised high-temperature catalytic reactor, gas-handling and purification units, and comprehensive gas-mixture analytics using online gas chromatography.
+This setup enables us to study catalysts, reaction conditions, and membranes for product-gas purification in a highly automated process.

-Concurrently we are building up our capacity for detailed fundamental and applied investigation of electrochemical processes related to ammonia and hydrogen.
+In parallel, we are expanding our capacity for detailed fundamental and applied investigations of electrochemical processes related to ammonia and hydrogen.

-Direct electrochemical conversion of ammonia to hydrogen holds great promise as a process which could be operated efficiently at moderate process conditions and driven by renewable electricity (e.g. solar electricity).
+The direct electrochemical conversion of ammonia into hydrogen holds great promise as a process that can operate efficiently under moderate conditions and be driven by renewable electricity (e.g. solar power).

 Research projects